How to Set Up Donations on Squarespace (2025 Guide)

 Click on the pencil icon to edit the settings.
 From here you can:

-• Set up your payment processor and turn on customer accounts if you haven’t already
+Set up your payment processor if you haven’t already

 (Don’t forget that you can alter the design of your donation box even more with Spark Plugin’s range of customizations!)

-Save your page, and your Squarespace donation box will go live.
+When you’re done, Publish your page and your Squarespace donation box will go live.

 Is Squarespace donations free?